 Reference letter: A letter of support/recommendation from the educator’s principal or equivalent.

 Citation Draft: A draft of what the person nominating suggests would be appropriate wording for inclusion in the award citation (max 200 words)

+Other Evidence: Any other evidence which might support the nomination.
+This might include well written commendations by students and/or other staff etc.

 Winner’s Prize: Framed certificate for the winner and complimentary registration to a conference organised by QHTA.